 “…Bilbo was cracked and Frodo’s cracking.“

-We can say it is of no consequence – what does it matter if one person is viewed by the rest of his community in this light?
+We can say it is of no consequence – what does it matter if one person is viewed by the rest of his people in this light?
 Indeed Frodo does not seem very concerned by it.
-But of course this does reflect a deeper problem with those around him.
+But actually this does reflect a deeper problem with those around him.
 In an earlier post in this series I spoke about the positive aspects of the Shire-folk’s parochialism.
 But here it’s worth considering the downsides.

 As the hobbits hold forth in the Green Dragon, we have a glimpse into the type of mentality that is prevalent in the Shire.
 We also see that being narrow or open minded is not necessarily connected to one’s level of education.
 For example we have Sam Gamgee, very much a part of that rustic community, himself a humble gardener.
 It is true he knows more because he can read and write, learned his letters as he says – but that is because he cared to know and made an effort to broaden his mind; and indeed at the feet of the one whom everyone else deemed cracked and mad…Bilbo Baggins of course.
 If you shun those who are different , then you miss out on a wisdom that others may not possess.

 And that is what we see reflected to some extent in the Green Dragon.
 Ted Sandyman is, well, plain rude.
 He doesn’t give Sam a chance.
 We think he is rude because we may have read the foreword and know that Tolkien was never fond of the Miller.
 And the story-teller is, after all, fully sympathetic to Sam’s stories.
-But let us be honest, if this was us sitting by the fireside in the Green Dragon, would we too have derided Sam for his belief in ‘fairy stories’?
+But if this was us sitting by the fireside in the Green Dragon, would we too have derided Sam for his belief in ‘fairy stories’?
 Would we have mocked the Bagginses for being ‘cracked’?
 Actually, sadly, perhaps many of us would.
-Too many have lost that enchantment, lost the ability to believe in the miraculous – everything is subservient to a positivist view.
+Too many have lost the ability to believe in the miraculous – everything is subservient to a bland disenchantment.

 Sam is outnumbered, and after his best efforts he susbsides.
 There is no point wasting his perceptiveness on those who are too proud to take seriously the knowledge and insights of others.
 And though Sam and Frodo come from such different backgrounds – in status, wealth, and education – we are given a hint right from the start why they are such suitable companions for the journey ahead.